Problem Statement

 The provided C++ solution aims to identify missing ranges within a given array of integers, where the missing ranges are those intervals that do not include any elements from the array but fall within a specified range from lower to upper.

-• The solution iterates through the array and checks consecutive elements.
+lowerbound is less than the first element of the array, it includes the range fromlowerto one less than the first element as a missing interval. - The solution iterates through the array and checks consecutive elements.
 If the gap between two consecutive numbers is greater than 1, the interval between these numbers minus the boundaries is identified as missing and added to the result list.

-• After iterating through the array, if upper is greater than the last element, it adds the range from one more than the last element in nums to upper as a missing range.
+upperis greater than the last element, it adds the range from one more than the last element innumstoupperas a missing range. - Finally, the method returns a list of vectors, each representing a missing range.

 This function provides an efficient way to identify and return all missing numerical ranges between given boundaries, considering gaps within a sorted array of numbers.